-If you strive to improve one part of your business, it should be your eCommerce order fulfilment.
+If you strive to improve one part of your business, it should be your eCommerce order fulfillment.

-What are the different types of order fulfilment for ecommerce?
+What are the different types of order fulfillment for ecommerce?

-There are three main order fulfilment strategies that most businesses use: in-house fulfilment, using a third-party logistics provider (called a 3PL) and dropshipping.
+There are three main order fulfillment strategies that most businesses use: in-house fulfillment, using a third-party logistics provider (called a 3PL) and dropshipping.

-With in-house order fulfilment, also known as self-fulfilment, your team takes care of the entire end-to-end fulfilment process, preparing all orders for delivery and dealing with returns and delays.
-Small business owners often start off with in-house order fulfilment (sometimes literally in their living rooms!) and then make the switch to larger-scale methods as they grow.
-You can find out more about how small businesses can benefit from Veeqo’s ecommerce inventory management here.
+With in-house order fulfillment, also known as self-fulfillment, your team takes care of the entire end-to-end fulfillment process, preparing all orders for delivery and dealing with returns and delays.
+Small business owners often start off with in-house order fulfillment (sometimes literally in their living rooms!) and then make the switch to larger-scale methods as they grow.
+You can find out more about how small businesses can benefit from Veeqo's ecommerce inventory management here.

-While in-house order fulfilment allows you to keep tight control on the entire process, it takes up a lot of time and energy that you could spend on growing your business.
+While in-house order fulfillment allows you to keep tight control on the entire process, it takes up a lot of time and energy that you could spend on growing your business.
 At a certain point, you won’t be able to fulfil all of your orders independently.
-You’ll need to either build fulfilment infrastructure or outsource it entirely.
+You’ll need to either build fulfillment infrastructure or outsource it entirely.